Non-archimedean quantum K-invariants: Derived local complete intersection morphisms

-We fix $k$ a complete non-archimedean field with nontrivial valuation.
-In this section we study properties of derived lci morphisms in derived analytic geometry.
+We fix a complete non-archimedean field $k$ with nontrivial valuation.
+In this section we study properties of derived local complete intersection (derived lci for short) morphisms in derived analytic geometry.
 We prove that derived lci morphisms have finite tor-amplitude.
 We introduce the notion of virtual dimension, and prove that a derived lci \kanal space is underived if and only if its virtual dimension is equal to the dimension of its truncation.